 For Martha Sutton, cooking and baking have always been a family affair.
 Her dad owned his own catering company as a side business and passed his love of cooking and eating good food to his four children.

 Not surprisingly, all four are currently involved in the food industry.
 Though never formally trained, Sutton learned how to cook from her dad and baking lessons from her grandmother, mom and aunt were a regular occurance.
 Sutton spent time learning pastries in Paris, and worked under renowned local chefs like Michael Altenberg at Campagnola in Evanston and Gale Grand at Tru.

-Now the executive pastry chef at Sweet Dreams Organic Café and Bakery, Sutton and store owner Mary Sopcic proudly serve bakery items like muffins, cakes, cookies, quiches and éclairs, made completely from scratch.
+Now the executive pastry chef at Sutton and store owner Mary Sopcic proudly serve bakery items like muffins, cakes, cookies, quiches and éclairs, made completely from scratch.
 They also offer an organic lunch menu featuring salads and sandwiches.
-The café’s popularity has mushroomed alongside the organic food movement Sutton said, and recently, her German Chocolate Cake was featured on Grand's cookbook cover for "Just a Bite."
+The café’s popularity has mushroomed alongside the Sutton said, and recently, her German Chocolate Cake was featured on Grand's cookbook cover for "Just a Bite."

 Patch recently sat down with Sutton in the cafe over glasses of freshly squeezed carrot-orange juice to discuss her baking background and the mission of Sweet Dreams Café.